NEML2 2.1.0

 Python script

 The other option to evaluate NEML2 material models is to use the NEML2 Python package.
-As mentioned in the installation guide, NEML2 also provides an experimental Python package which provides bindings for the primitive tensors and parsers for deserializing and running material models.
+As mentioned in the installation guide, NEML2 also provides a Python package which provides bindings for the primitive tensors and parsers for deserializing and running material models.
 This set of tutorials describes the usage of the package.